muselab-d2x/d2x/docs/tutorial.md

 * `DEV_HUB_AUTH_URL`: The [SfdxAuthUrl providing access to the DevHub](#devhub-and-packaging-org)

+* `GH_EMAIL`: The GitHub user account email to be associated with the workflows.

 Projects with dependencies need set:

 * `CCI_GITHUB_TOKEN`: The [GitHub Personal Access Token providing access to repositories](#github-token)